-- Rates are based on WCIRB unit statistical data through 2018 and estimated based on aggregate financial data calls for 2019 and later. - Rates are per \$100 of payroll. - Rates are averages over policies incepting in the year (January 1 to December 31). - For consistency of comparison, all rates include an adjustment for classification payroll limitations adopted effective January 1, 2020 and proposed to be effective September 1, 2022.
+- Rates are based on WCIRB unit statistical data through 2019 and estimated based on aggregate financial data calls for 2020 and later. - Rates are per \$100 of payroll. - Rates are averages over policies incepting in the year (January 1 to December 31). - For consistency of comparison, all rates include an adjustment for classification payroll limitations adopted effective January 1, 2020 and September 1, 2022.